Our four-part case study series will explore these topics:

 We’ve explored how schools and school districts across the country are fully integrating social, emotional and academic development (SEAD) into their K-12 classroom curricula.
 From a D.C. school embedding collaboration, critical feedback, and leadership skills in its lessons across subject areas to the “growth mindset” math program in the San Francisco Unified School District, the case study highlights a variety of successful examples of this work.

-We will explore efforts to attend to educators’ own social and emotional skills and reduce stress; examine the importance of professional development; and consider how social, emotional, and academic learning can be integrated into teacher education, induction and ongoing mentoring programs.
+We’ve explored efforts to attend to educators’ own social and emotional skills and reduce stress; examined the importance of professional development; and considered how social, emotional, and academic learning can be integrated into teacher education, induction and ongoing mentoring programs.

 - Case Study 3: Promoting a positive school climate and culture.